Author, Electronic Signatures in Law (3rd edition, Cambridge University Press, 2012)

 The person with access to the computer (whether they were sitting in front of the computer or whether they obtained control of the computer remotely) did not need to know the password because the computer was instructed to remember the password.

 Many people (including lawyers) actually believe that if a cryptographic hash (and probably, but not necessarily, the public key, or possibly but not necessarily by means of a certificate) of a digital signature is affixed to a document or e-mail, it means that the digital signature was actually affixed by the person whose key it was.
-One must beware of anybody that does not understand logic.

 For case law from across the world, see Electronic Signatures in Law and the Digital Evidence and Electronic Signature Law Review